General standards for private sector housing

 Landlord training: Cumbria Landlord Accreditation Scheme (CLAS)

-We take part in the Landlord Accreditation Scheme administered by the National Landlords Association (NLA).
+We take part in the Landlord Accreditation Scheme administered by the National Residential Landlords Association (NRLA).

-The University of Cumbria require landlords to become accredited before advertising their properties to students on the university website.
+The University of Cumbria require landlords to become accredited before advertising their properties to students.

-Any landlord can become accredited with the NLA.
-Landlords can opt into a NLA membership package that suits their needs.
+Any landlord can become accredited with the NRLA and can opt into a NRLA membership package that suits their needs.